DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/10 Data Binding/40 Optional Binding Expressions.md

         <td>0</td>
     </tr>
 </table>

+[note]

+- If a binding property is undefined, the corresponding shape or connector property value is maintained inside the loaded Diagram UI component and is lost after a page is reloaded.

+- Diagram [nodes](/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/nodes/) and shapes ([default](/Documentation/Guide/UI_Components/Diagram/Shape_Types/) and [custom](/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/customShapes/)) are linked.
+Initially, you can set all shape properties with [defaultItemProperties](/ApiReference/UI_Components/dxDiagram/Configuration/defaultItemProperties/) or within a [customShapes](/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/customShapes/) array.
+When a shape is placed on a canvas, these properties merge with the **nodes'** default settings or callbacks that end with **Expr** (for instance, [typeExpr](/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/nodes/#typeExpr)).
+Use these callbacks to override the default shape settings.

+- If you bind a Diagram to a [linear](/concepts/05%20UI%20Components/Diagram/10%20Data%20Binding/20%20Linear%20Array.md '/Documentation/Guide/UI_Components/Diagram/Data_Binding/#Linear_Array') or [hierarchical array](/concepts/05%20UI%20Components/Diagram/10%20Data%20Binding/30%20Hierarchical%20Array.md '/Documentation/Guide/UI_Components/Diagram/Data_Binding/#Hierarchical_Array'), edge binding properties are not in effect, because connectors are not bound to specific edges.
+This is why the storage of connector styles in a data source is not supported.

+[/note]

 You can set a binding property to the name of a data source field that supplies item values, or to an expression that returns a constant value or calculates a value in runtime based on conditions.